Veetaha/using.macro/README.md

 this [proposition](https://github.com/tc39/proposal-explicit-resource-management/issues/15#issuecomment-511255293) to it.

-Originally this macro was created for simplifying the usage of [`'embind'`](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) C++ object handles
+This macro was originally created for simplifying the usage of [`'embind'`](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/embind.html) C++ object handles